microsoft/bedrock/cluster/environments/azure-single-keyvault/README.md

 key="tfstate-single-keyvault"
 ```

-If there is not a `terraform.tfvars`, create one that looks like this:
+If there is not a `terraform.tfvars`, create one that looks like the below.
+In addition to these values, environments may have additional variables.
+Check the `variables.tf` file for your template for specifics.

 ```
 #--------------------------------------------------------------